pagkly/Zed/Investopedia3/How Time Decay Impacts Option Pricing.md

 Time decay is a measure of the rate of decline in the value of an options contract due to the passage of time.
 Time decay accelerates as an option's time to expiration draws closer since there's less time to realize a profit from the trade.

-Time decay is also called theta and is known as one of the [options Greeks](https://www.investopedia.com/trading/getting-to-know-the-greeks/).
+Time decay is also called theta and is known as one of the [[options Greeks]](https://www.investopedia.com/trading/getting-to-know-the-greeks/).
 Other Greeks include delta, gamma, vega, and rho, and these formulas help you assess the risks inherent with an options trade.

 Image by Sabrina Jiang © Investopedia 2020

 ## Time Decay—The Silent Killer

-Time decay is the reduction in the value of an option as the time to the [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp) approaches.
-An option's [time value](https://www.investopedia.com/terms/t/timevalue.asp) is how much time plays into the value—or the premium—for the option.
+Time decay is the reduction in the value of an option as the time to the [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp) approaches.
+An option's [[time value]](https://www.investopedia.com/terms/t/timevalue.asp) is how much time plays into the value—or the premium—for the option.
 The time value declines or time decay accelerates as the expiration date gets closer because there's less time for an investor to earn a profit from the option.

 This figure, when calculated, will always be negative, as time only moves in one direction.
 The countdown for time decay begins as soon as the option is initially bought and continues until expiration.